davidcarew/20130515CodeJamTTT-Toemek/README.md

                  Google Code Jam -- Practice in Python Problems

 Problem A. Tic-Tac-Toe-Tomek
+See:
 https://code.google.com/codejam/contest/2270488/dashboard

-For a problem stmt.
+...For a problem stmt.

-I have put small sample input file into:
+I have put small sample input file into the GitHub repository: a-small-practice.in

-file://C:\Python27\pdv\201305-CodeJam\TTToe-T-prjNotes.txt
+BELOW is my 'stream-of-development' project notes:

 Classic first step: use console-cmdline template to open and 'null proc' the input